betterscientificsoftware/bssw.io/Articles/Blog/2023-03-Julia_for_BSSw.md

 Julia enables lightweight reusability of existing Fortran and C infrastructure via the [`@ccall` macro](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).
 Similarly, Python and R interoperability is possible with [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) and [RCall.jl](https://github.com/JuliaInterop/RCall.jl), respectively.
 So Julia promotes reuse over reinvention, which is both important and useful given the volume of mature scientific software.

 **Jupyter and Pluto.jl notebooks**
 Computational notebooks, Jupyter in particular, have been widely adopted in science and do not need an introduction.
 Jupyter is powered by Anaconda with Python kernels requiring setting a conda environment for managing the required dependencies before launching the server and web client interface.
 Notebooks are stored using a `*.ipynb` file format based on JSON.

-*David: I don't understand this sentence.
-Are we talking about Jupyter still or Pluto?
-Should this sentence be in the following paragraph?*
-Julia kernels reuse the information readily available in your Project.toml, this is really neat when using services like [mybinder.org](https://mybinder.org/) for distributing and sharing notebook projects "as-is" with a broader audience.
+Jupyter also supports interactive Julia notebooks via the IJulia kernel package that can understand information readily available in your `Project.toml` files, which is really neat when using services like [mybinder.org](https://mybinder.org/) for distributing and sharing notebook projects "as-is" with a broader audience.

 [Pluto.jl](https://plutojl.org/) is the Julia-exclusive alternative that favors "reactive" notebooks for interactivity, essentially leveraging the fact that packaging is part of the language.
 There is no need for setting an environment, just launch Pluto from the REPL (illustrated below), start importing package dependencies directly into your notebook, and save them as a Julia file (.jl) in which text (in Markdown) and code cells are identified simply by annotations.
 The first time Pluto is launched it provides several sample notebooks of what can be done, the introduction to [Plots.jl](https://docs.juliaplots.org/stable/) is shown in Fig 2.
 I enjoy the plug-and-play approach in which the mathematical syntax, software ecosystem, and packaging simplify my work.

-*David: I think this is an unnecessary diversion and would like to delete it.*
-Despite being an amortized cost, the "time to first plot" (TTFP) is a recurrent issue that is actively being addressed in recent versions, see discourse [thread](https://discourse.julialang.org/t/julia-v1-9-0-beta2-is-fast/92290),

 Launching a Pluto Notebook from the REPL.